kevinyhe/handy/README.md

 ## Testing

-Below are the steps to get the program set up
+Below are the steps to get the program set up.
+Note that python 3 will be needed to run Handy.

 ```shell
 git clone https://github.com/kevinyhe/handy